What is the best rainwater tank for your property?

 If you don’t have the space for a larger round poly tank or a steel tank, there are a range of plastic rainwater tanks that are much more space-conscious and can help you meet your water harvesting needs even on smaller blocks.

 Underground tanks are another great option for those who don’t want their tanks to steal any of their backyard space.
-An underground tank is a plastic water tank designed to be buried under a lawn or garden bed – much like a septic tank might be.
-The main drawback of underground tanks is that if something goes wrong they are harder to access and repair.
+An underground tank is a plastic water tank designed to be buried under a lawn or garden bed, much like a septic tank might be.
+The main drawback of underground tanks is that if something goes wrong, they are harder to access and repair.

 What to do if you are unable to harvest or store enough water

-For those unable to harvest enough rainwater to meet their needs, particularly for those unable to access mains water supply, installing a greywater harvesting system to support your rainwater storage can greatly reduce your water usage.
+For those unable to harvest enough rainwater to meet their needs, particularly those unable to access the mains water supply, installing a greywater harvesting system to support your rainwater storage can greatly reduce your water usage.

-These water recycling systems reuse water from the bathroom and laundry, reusing this water in the garden, toilet or both.
+These water recycling systems reuse water from the bathroom and laundry, reusing this water in the garden, toilet, or both.
 With how much water is used in the shower and washing machine, coupled with the water supply needed for flushing a toilet and regular irrigation of a garden, a greywater setup can help take your rainwater supply that extra mile.

 What to do next

-Once you have a better idea of the best rainwater tank for your home, you can make a much smaller list of options and suppliers, and start making phone calls.
+Once you have a better idea of the best rainwater tank for your home, you can make a much smaller list of options and suppliers and start making phone calls.

-Make a list of prices, sizes and features from each water tank company, as well as lead times if you want the water tank installed sooner rather than later, and you will soon have a much clearer picture of the best company and best water tank for your home.
+Make a list of prices, sizes, and features from each water tank company, as well as lead times if you want the water tank installed sooner rather than later, and you will soon have a much clearer picture of the best company and best water tank for your home.

 Good luck, and happy harvesting!